-TYPE OF CROP: ELIGIBLE ACRES FOR CROPS THAT REQUIRE A PROCESSOR CONTRACT For crops that A The number of eligible acres will be: require a processor (1) The number of acres specified in the processor contract, if the contract specifies a contract in order number of acres contracted for the crop year 1/; for the crop to be insured.
+TYPE OF CROP: ELIGIBLE ACRES FOR CROPS THAT REQUIRE A PROCESSOR CONTRACT For crops that A The number of eligible acres will be: require a processor (1) The number of acres specified in the processor contract, if the contract specifies a contract in order number of acres contracted for the crop year 1/2; for the crop to be insured.
 (2) The result of dividing the quantity of production stated in the processor contract by the insured's approved yield, if the processor contract specifies a quantity of Applicable crops production that will be accepted.
-(For the purposes of establishing the number of requiring PP acres, any reductions applied to the transitional yield for failure to certify processor acreage and production for four prior years will not be used.); or contracts are as follows: (3) Regardless of A (1) or (2) above, if a minimum number of acres or amount of production is specified in the processor contract, this amount will be used to buckwheat, hybrid determine the eligible acres. seed (corn), hybrid sorghum seed, B If a processor cancels or does not provide contracts, or reduces the contracted acreage contract seed or production from what would have otherwise been allowed, solely because the beans under the acreage was prevented from being planted due to an insured cause of loss, the AIP will dry bean crop determine the number of acres eligible based on the number of acres or amount of provisions, production the insured had contracted in the county in the previous crop year. $\frac{1}{2}$ mustard, contract (4) 76.1 seed peas under (1) If the applicable CPs require that the price election be based on a contract price, the dry pea crop and a contract is not in force for the current year, the price election will be based on provisions, green the contract price in place for the previous crop year. peas, popcorn, (2) If the important of the control o processing sweet (2) If the insured did not have a processor contract in place for the previous crop year 1/2, corn, processing the insured will not have any eligible PP acres for the applicable processor crop. beans, and sugar beets.
-(2) The total eligible DD earns in all counties cannot avered the total number of cares Deets.
-(3) The total eligible PP acres in all counties cannot exceed the total number of acres or amount of production contracted in all counties in the previous crop year.
-(1) U crop year as defined in the applicable crop provisions. crop year as defined in the applicable crop provisions.
+(For the purposes of establishing the number of requiring PP acres, any reductions applied to the transitional yield for failure to certify processor acreage and production for four prior years will not be used.); or contracts are as follows: (3) Regardless of A (1) or (2) above, if a minimum number of acres or amount of production is specified in the processor contract, this amount will be used to buckwheat, hybrid determine the eligible acres. seed (corn), hybrid sorghum seed, B If a processor cancels or does not provide contracts, or reduces the contracted acreage contract seed or production from what would have otherwise been allowed, solely because the beans under the acreage was prevented from being planted due to an insured cause of loss, the AIP will dry bean crop determine the number of acres eligible based on the number of acres or amount of provisions, production the insured had contracted in the county in the previous crop year. $\frac{1}{2}$ mustard, contract seed peas under (1) If the applicable CPs require that the price election be based on a contract price, the dry pea crop and a contract is not in force for the current year, the price election will be based on provisions, green the contract price in place for the previous crop year. peas, popcorn, processing sweet (2) If the insured did not have a processor contract in place for the previous crop year 1/2, corn, processing the insured will not have any eligible PP acres for the applicable processor crop. beans, and sugar (2) TH (1 1 1 1 DD beets.
+(3) The total eligible PP acres in all counties cannot exceed the total number of acres or amount of production contracted in all counties in the previous crop year 1/2.
+1/ crop year as defined in the applicable crop provisions.